beaubreedlove/FantasyFootball/rules.md

         1. Each player is assigned a position by Yahoo!
 Sports.
             1. If a player is assigned two positions, his team's manager may determine which position he plays at any given time.
             1. Any changes to a player's position will be made by Yahoo!
 Sports.
-        1. Each of the players in-play on a team must fit into one of following slots, and no slot may hold more than one player:
+        1. Each of the players on a team's active roster must fit into one of following slots, and no slot may hold more than one player:
             1. 1 Quarterback (QB)
             1. 2 Wide Receivers (WR)
             1. 2 Running Backs (RB)